Appearance

 You can export the profile data in two formats:

-- CSV — a spreadsheet file with columns for distance, elevation, classification class, and optionally RGB colors and intensity.
+- CSV — a spreadsheet file with columns for distance, elevation (both in your project's units), classification class, and optionally RGB colors and intensity.
 Open this in Excel, Google Sheets, or any data analysis tool.

 - DXF — a CAD-compatible file showing the profile as a 2D drawing.